Gates and OpenAI in $50m deal that will help fight global aid cuts by Trump

 “By far, the largest single cause of death is the cuts in international aid,” he added.
 “When you pull back at short notice, that has consequences, and sadly those consequences are measured in human lives.”

-On Donald Trump’s first day in office, he froze almost all US foreign assistance and later slashed funding to the United States Agency for International Development (USAID).
+On Donald Trump’s first day in office, he froze almost all US foreign assistance and later slashed funding to the United States Agency for International Development.

 If funding for health decreases by 20 per cent, in line with the cuts proposed by a number of nations, 12 million more children could die by 2045, the report said.